All services are provided by appointment. Treatment needs vary, and Dr. Wheeler will work with you to set up the most appropriate schedule.

 Brief phone calls are considered to be part of ordinary treatment, and we do not bill patients for them.
 However, extended telephone time may be pro-rated at the usual rate.
 Written reports, preparation of treatment summaries, consulting with other professionals with your permission, and the time spent performing any other service on your behalf will be pro-rated at the usual rate, if the time spent on these services is extensive.

 Dr. Wheeler does try to finish appointments within the time allotted.
-If your appointment does run significantly longer, the extra time is pro-rated.
+If your appointment runs significantly longer, the extra time is pro-rated.

 I do not participate in any medical insurance plans.
 This means that we don’t accept insurance, and we don’t bill your insurance.
 However, many insurers provide out-of-network benefits.
 We will provide you with an invoice at the time of each service.
 Your invoice contains all the pertinent information (diagnosis code, treatment code, date of service, etc.) that your insurance company requires for you to submit for reimbursement.